Product lifecycle: Bottom-up design

-Top–down design
+Top-down design

-Top–down design is focused on high-level functional requirements, with relatively less focus on existing implementation technology.
+Top-down design is focused on high-level functional requirements, with relatively less focus on existing implementation technology.
 A top-level spec is repeatedly decomposed into lower-level structures and specifications until the physical implementation layer is reached.
-The risk of a top–down design is that it may not take advantage of more efficient applications of current physical technology, due to excessive layers of lower-level abstraction due to following an abstraction path that does not efficiently fit available components e.g. separately specifying sensing, processing, and wireless communications elements even though a suitable component that combines these may be available.
-The positive value of top–down design is that it preserves a focus on the optimum solution requirements.
+The risk of a top-down design is that it may not take advantage of more efficient applications of current physical technology, due to excessive layers of lower-level abstraction due to following an abstraction path that does not efficiently fit available components; e.g., separately specifying sensing, processing, and wireless communications elements even though a suitable component that combines these may be available.
+The positive value of top-down design is that it preserves a focus on the optimum solution requirements.

-A part-centric top–down design may eliminate some of the risks of top–down design.
-This starts with a layout model, often a simple 2D sketch defining basic sizes and some major defining parameters, which may include some Industrial design elements.
+A part-centric top-down design may eliminate some of the risks of top-down design.
+This starts with a layout model, often a simple 2D sketch defining basic sizes and some major defining parameters, which may include some industrial design elements.
 Geometry from this is associatively copied down to the next level, which represents different subsystems of the product.
 The geometry in the sub-systems is then used to define more detail in the levels below.
 Depending on the complexity of the product, a number of levels of this assembly are created until the basic definition of components can be identified, such as position and principal dimensions.
 This information is then associatively copied to component files.
-In these files the components are detailed; this is where the classic bottom–up assembly starts.
+In these files the components are detailed; this is where the classic bottom-up assembly starts.

-The top–down assembly is sometimes known as a "control structure".
+The top-down assembly is sometimes known as a "control structure".
 If a single file is used to define the layout and parameters for the review structure it is often known as a skeleton file.

 Defense engineering traditionally develops the product structure from the top down.
-The system engineering process prescribes a functional decomposition of requirements and then physical allocation of product structure to the functions.
-This top down approach would normally have lower levels of the product structure developed from CAD data as a bottom–up structure or design.
+The system engineering process prescribes a functional decomposition of requirements and then the physical allocation of product structure to the functions.
+This top down approach would normally have lower levels of the product structure developed from CAD data as a bottom-up structure or design.